le-doux/bitsy/CONTRIBUTING.md

 ### How to add images

 Images for the documentation were originally created in Miro.
+For an introduction to using Miro please visit https://academy.miro.com/learn/course/getting-started-with-miro/getting-started/what-is-miro?page=1 .
 If you would like to edit or add more images you can access the board at https://bit.ly/3Bz6ptN.
 You can duplicate any diagram to edit a new version, or unlock / lock diagrams to edit the originals.

 Once you have an updated image that is ready to go, screenshot it and save it in the .images folder of the tool it belongs to in `docs/docs/`.